ProjectPhysX/FluidX3D/README.md

 ## Contact
 - This is a fork of FluidX3D, developed by Dr. Moritz Lehmann [moritz.lehmann@uni-bayreuth.de](mailto:moritz.lehmann@uni-bayreuth.de?subject=FluidX3D).
-- This is a ready to run version for those that don't have a heavy coding background, modified by Kevin Mora.
+- This is a ready to run version for those that don't have a heavy coding background, modified by Kevin Mora [kmoragon@asu.edu](mailto:kmoragon@asu.edu?subject=FluidX3D).